MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * if you login, then logout, the footer shows
   * layout: have background image always be correct ratio
   * when you logout, it should take you to the login page, no matter where you're coming from
   * if you are on the landing page with the about page open, e.g. /about, logging in should